samuaz/protobuf-qt/README.md

 # Fork

-this is a fork from the original project from onto/protobuf-qt the idea of this fork is to implement more functionalities to the great work of onto/protobuf-qt like:
+This is a fork from the original project from onto/protobuf-qt the idea of this fork is to implement more functionalities to the great work of onto/protobuf-qt like:
-- make it cross platform build make this plugin work for android, ios, etc.
+- make it cross-platform build make this plugin work for android, ios, etc.
 - rebase on cmake
-- support to easy convert from proto model to qml objects like as interchangeable wrappers. so you can do .toProto() or .toQml
+- support to easy convert from proto model to qml objects like as interchangeable wrappers.
+So you can do .toProto() or .toQml
 - migrate to QT6
 - migrate to cmake
-- include all deps needed using cmake fetch content
+- include all deps needed using cmake fetch content.

 # Protobuf-Qt